Aravinds2511/StableCoin_defi_foundry/README.md

 ### Deployment
 Deploy the contract with specified ERC20 tokens and price feed addresses, along with the associated Decentralized Stablecoin contract.

-### Disclaimer
-This contract is inspired by MakerDAO's DSS system, providing stability and collateral-backed minting of DSC tokens.
-Review and deploy with caution.
-Adjust parameters to suit specific use cases.

 ---